The Best Way to Declutter Your Bedroom - in 10 Steps

 Without typing a whole other article within an article (inception), I’ll just leave you with this: be ruthless with your closet.
 Those dusty shoes, purses, belts, and clothes aren’t worth as much as you think they are (even if you paid a lot for them).
 Get in the habit of always asking questions.
 Here are some great questions to ask as you go through your clothes.

 It only makes sense that you do the dressers right after the closet.
-You’re already in clothing mode and what you own on the closet side is fresh in your mind.
+You’re already in clothing mode, and what you own on the closet side is fresh in your mind.
 It’s always nice to have some cohesive outfit ideas.
-Plus, once you’re done with all of the clothes sorting (donate, keep, trash...burn), you’ll be able to get your piles out of the way and out of the room.
-Around this time you’re feeling super productive and accomplished.
+Plus, once you’re done sorting all of the clothes (donate, keep, trash...burn), you’ll be able to get your piles out of the way and out of the room.
+Around this time, you’ll feel super productive and accomplished.

 You’re still wearing your ruthless hard hat for this one.
 Underwear does not have the life expectancy we all wish it had.
 It has one job; consider what that job is.
 It’s ok to splurge on yourself occasionally for some updated replacements.

-There’s nothing quite as fresh and exciting as bringing home some brand new underwear or socks.
-Part of your job here is to make sure that socks simultaneously have matches and don’t have holes.
+There’s nothing quite as fresh and exciting as bringing home some brand-new underwear or socks.
+Part of your job here is to make sure that socks simultaneously match and don’t have holes.
 Both criteria must be met.
 Does anyone even wear pantyhose anymore?
-I haven’t since I was like 10.
-You do you, just be honest in your assessments.
+I haven’t since I was about 10.
+You do you; just be honest in your assessments.

 5. Empty and arrange bedside tables.

-The thought that I want you to keep front and center while cleaning out your bedside drawers is that everything should be visible.
-At the very least their container should be visible.
+I want you to keep this thought front and center while cleaning out your bedside drawers: Everything should be visible, or at least their container should be visible.
 We are not layering here.
 Digging is the enemy.

 Things that work well with a bedside table are things like a book and book light, meds, chapstick, and earbuds.
 Things that don’t work well with a bedside table are bills, cameras, tools, and/or hot sauce.